codekansas/codekansas.github.io/_posts/2016-08-08-generating-citations.markdown

 # Introduction

 As a college student, I have to write a lot of papers with relevant citations.
-My usual approach is to this is to dump everything out in a post-midnight binge with Netflix or Pandora on in the background, then go back through the next morning, armed with a Bibtex containing the top twenty results from Web of Science and Google, and randomly add citations after sentences based on the few words I picked up while reading the abstract.
+My usual approach to this is to dump everything out in a post-midnight binge with Netflix or Pandora on in the background, then go back through the next morning, armed with a Bibtex containing the top twenty results from Web of Science and Google, and randomly add citations after sentences based on the few words I picked up while reading the abstract.
 This is obviously a blatantly flippant attitude towards the dignity of the scientific process; decades of work in information retrieval should have made hand-processing of these citations totally outmoded.
 In this spirit, I wanted to make a tool that would take a corpus of documents and automatically insert relevant citations after each sentence.

 In this blog post, I'll describe a simple information retrieval metric, TF-IDF, and how to use it to build a scalable index for retrieving documents from a large corpus.
 I'll mention some more advanced methods as well, in case you, the reader, want to improve on this.
-Finally, I applied this method to a speech by Donald Trump.
+Finally, I'll describe how I applied this method to a speech by Donald Trump.

 # Language Models